Medical school: Indonesia

-After completing their internship, graduates may practice general medicine or go into a specialty program.

 Japan

 In Japan, medical schools are faculties of universities and thus they are undergraduate programs that generally last for six years.
 Admission is based on an exam taken at the end of high school and an entrance exam at the university itself, which is the most competitive.

 Medical students study Liberal Arts and Sciences for the first 1–2 years, which include Physics, Mathematics, Chemistry, and Foreign Languages, followed by 2 years of Basic Medicine (Anatomy, Physiology, Pharmacology, Immunology), Clinical Medicine, Public health, and Forensics.

 Medical students train at the University Hospital for the last two years.
 Clinical training is a part of the curriculum.
 Upon completion of the graduation examination, students are awarded an MD Medical graduates are titled as Doctor, as are PhD holders.
 The university does have an MD/PhD program that enables Doctors of Medicine to become PhD holders, as well.

 At the end, Medical students take the National Medical License examination and, if they pass it, become a Physician and register in the record in the Ministry of Health, Labour and Welfare.
 The scope of this exam encompasses every aspect of medicine.